-Tin Machine, released in 1989, is the eponymous debut studio album by British-American Alternative Rock supergroup Tin Machine, formed the year prior to help frontman David Bowie break out of his critical and artistic slump post-Let's Dance.
-Produced with a deliberately raw and improvisational style with little overdubbing, the album exerts a more hard rock-oriented sound that sharply contrasts most of the rest of Bowie's 80's output; guitarist Reeves Gabrels described it as the band "screaming to the world" and "a project that would put an end to rock 'n' roll."
+Tin Machine, released in 1989, is the eponymous debut studio album by British-American Alternative Rock supergroup Tin Machine, formed the year prior to help frontman David Bowie reinvigorate his artistic passion.
+Produced with a deliberately raw and improvisational style with little overdubbing, the album exerts a more Hard Rock-oriented sound that sharply contrasts most of the rest of Bowie's 80's output; guitarist Reeves Gabrels described it as the band "screaming to the world" and "a project that would put an end to rock 'n' roll."
 The album is also much more openly socially-conscious than Bowie's prior oeuvre, with "Under the God" scathingly criticizing social and institutional racism, neo-Nazism, and white supremacy.

 The hard rock direction wasn't the main intention from the get-go: when Bowie and Gabrels originally convened to try and help the former rediscover his artistic muse, the two originally planned to take on an art rock-driven direction in the vein of Bowie's most famous works, to the point where Bowie re-recorded "Look Back in Anger" as a starting point.
 However, the duo's meeting with former Todd Rundgren collaborators Tony and Hunt Sales (sons of Soupy) led to the musician brothers orienting Bowie's new sessions in a harder direction, with Bowie drawing inspiration from The Pixies, a band he quickly grew to admire since their inception.
 The end result of this was the formation of Tin Machine and the recording of this abrasive, rage-driven album.